Proximity Designs

 Proximity Designs is a not-for-profit social enterprise working to help reduce poverty for rural families in Myanmar (Burma).
 They design and market products and services that low-income farmers purchase and use to help increase their incomes.
 The organisation sells foot-powered irrigation pumps, water storage tanks, drip irrigation systems, solar lighting and farm advisory services.
-Proximity distributes its products and services through a network of private sector agro-dealers and independent village-level agents that reaches approximately 80 percent of Myanmar's rural population.
-The products are designed to help farmers grow higher value crops and significantly increase their annual incomes.
+Proximity distributes its products and services through a network of private sector agro-dealers and independent village-level agents that reach approximately 80 percent of Myanmar's rural population.
+The products are designed to help farmers grow higher-value crops and significantly increase their annual incomes.
 Since starting in 2004, more than 110,000 Proximity products have been purchased by farm households in Myanmar.
 Following the disaster of Cyclone Nargis in 2008, the organisation became active in designing and implementing humanitarian relief and recovery efforts for entire communities.
 It is a 501(c)3 non-profit organisation registered in California with operations in Myanmar.

 Approach

 Proximity Designs uses a design approach to improve the incomes and well-being of rural families in Myanmar.
 They employ professional designers, engineers and ethnographers to discover unmet needs and opportunities for new products and services.
-The organisation operates a local design lab in Myanmar, where its product designers create and test multiple prototypes with the goal of developing products that a) provide value to rural customers by increasing household productivity and incomes; and, b) are affordable for families earning $2 per day or less.
+The organisation operates a local design lab in Myanmar, where its product designers create and test multiple prototypes to develop products that provide value to rural customers by increasing household productivity and incomes and are affordable for families earning $2 per day or less.
 Products reach villages nationwide through a distribution network of private agro-dealers and independent village agents.
 After-sales support and repair services are also offered to user households.
-Proximity conducts annual surveys to measure customer satisfaction and to document improvements in farm family incomes.
+Proximity conducts annual surveys to measure customer satisfaction and document farm family income improvements.

 History

-Proximity Designs was co-founded Jim Taylor and Debbie Aung Din, initially as a country program under International Development Enterprises (IDE) in 2004.
+Proximity Designs was co-founded by Jim Taylor and Debbie Aung Din, initially as a country program under International Development Enterprises (IDE) in 2004.
 The new entity was established as a wholly independent organisation in 2008 and renamed Proximity Designs.
-Mr. Taylor and Ms. Aung Din, both graduates of Harvard's Kennedy School of Government, were named Rainer Arnold Fellows in 2007–08, and received a 2012 Skoll Award for Social Entrepreneurship.
-Proximity has partnered with Stanford University’s Hasso Plattner Institute of Design’s, Entrepreneurial Design for Extreme Affordability course since 2007.
-The organisation has over 800 full-time staff in Myanmar with its central office located in Yangon.
+Mr. Taylor and Ms. Aung Din, both Harvard Kennedy School of Government graduates, were named Rainer Arnold Fellows in 2007–08 and received a 2012 Skoll Award for Social Entrepreneurship.
+Proximity has partnered with Stanford University’s Hasso Plattner Institute of Design’s Entrepreneurial Design for Extreme Affordability course since 2007.
+The organisation has over 800 full-time staff in Myanmar, with its central office in Yangon.
 The US office is located in Los Angeles.
 To date, Proximity Designs has helped 2.5 million rural people through its products, services and farm recovery efforts in the aftermath of Cyclone Nargis (2008).

 Products and services

-Proximity Design's portfolio of products and services are marketed under the Yetagon brand in Myanmar and include:
+Proximity Design's portfolio of products and services is marketed under the Yetagon brand in Myanmar and includes: